Snowflake Native Apps Best Practices#

 Native Apps are especially designed to process data in batches.
 We recommend using the following approach to handle large datasets:

-• Unless you have a specific requirement, we recommend using the default input fields.
+• Unless you have a specific requirement, we recommend using the default input and output fields.
+A smaller number of output fields can improve performance.

 License Key as Input#